 Aromatic compounds are extremely important for their industrial and pharmaceutical use.
 A few prescription drugs containing one or more aromatic rings are shown in figure 2.
-With their immense value as synthetic targets, it is necessary to have a way to tap into the chemistry of aromatic compounds allowing for their functionalization to form complex organic molecules.
-The focus of this experiment is on aromatic benzene rings (shown in blue in figure 2), however, a variety of other aromatic type rings do exist (this are shown in red in figure 2).
+With their immense value as synthetic targets, it is important to understand both the properties and the reactivity of aromatic rings.
+By tapping into the reactions of aromatic rings, a simple benzene ring can be highly functionalized to provide complex organic molecules.
+The focus of this experiment is on electrophilic substitution of benzene rings (shown in blue in figure 2), however, a variety of other aromatic rings (shown in red in figure 2) do exist, and bring an entirely different breadth of properties to these molecules.